by Andy Green

 It’s an extraordinary time for the World Land Speed record, with a number of teams aiming to run the world’s fastest car in the next few years.
 This level of record-breaking activity is very rare – it happened in the 1930s, and again in the1960s, but since then it has been very quiet.
 Suddenly, we’re entering another ‘golden age’ for the World Land Speed Record.

-Between Thrust 2 and Thrust SSC, Britain has held the Record for over a quarter of a century and there’s nothing quite like the promise of losing it – or actually losing it – to keep us focused on getting the record back.
+Between Thrust 2 and Thrust SSC, Britain has held the Record for just over 30 years and there’s nothing quite like the promise of losing it – or actually losing it – to keep us focused on getting the record back.
 Great Britain has held the World Land Speed Record for longer than every other country put together, since the first record was set in 1898, and we’re not going to let it go without a fight!

 The North American Eagle